About the course

 Your subject knowledge in English, mathematics and science will be audited regularly and you will also complete assignments relating to the teaching of English, mathematics, science, and Information and Communication Technology (ICT).
 The written assignments will allow you to gain a maximum of 60 master's-level credits and guidance and support to complete these assignments will be available from university tutors.

 Your university-based learning will take place at The University of Manchester's Oxford Road campus, adjacent to Manchester's city centre.
-Your school-based learning will take place at: Hursthead Juniors/Infants, Wilmslow Grange, Bradshaw Hall, Oak Tree, Didsbury Road and Heald Place.
+Your school-based learning will take place at: Hursthead Juniors/Infants, Handforth Grange, Bradshaw Hall, Oak Tree, Didsbury Road and Heald Place.
 All locations are accessible by road or by an extensive network of public transport including trains, trams and buses.

 The School Direct Lead and Head Teacher at Hursthead Junior School review all written applications jointly.
 We consider a range of factors in the written application, other than the entry requirements, and your personal statement should make clear: